Usual residence in Latvia (experimental statistics)

 Usual residence of usually resident population of Latvia is set based on the PR and data of the PHC 2011.

-If after the PHC 2011 information in the PR is updated (about declared and registered residence, or residence address was indicated orally), it is assumed that residence of a person is the one indicated in the PR (code of the addressing object from the State Address Register is used, if available).
+If after the PHC 2011 information in the PR is updated (about declared and registered residence, or residence address was indicated orally), it is assumed that residence of a person is the one indicated in the PR (code of the addressing object is used, if available).